vanmars/galactic-age-calculator/README.md

 * Navigate to cloned folder in terminal and run 'npm install' to download all dependencies.
 * Open the cloned repo in a text editor of your choice.
 * Use 'index.html' as the central HTML file and 'main.js' as the central JS file to make changes.
-* To view project in a browser: Run 'npm run start', which will bundle HTML and JS files and launch a server.
 * Have fun!

+Once project is cloned and dependencies are installed, to view project in a browser:
+* Run 'npm run start' in terminal, which will bundle HTML and JS files and launch a server.
+OR
+* Run 'npm run build', in terminal, which will bundle files, then open dist/index.html in a browswer or with your own server.

 ## Known Bugs

-_There are no known bugs at this time._
+* Link to extra features leads no where as this page is not built out yet.
+Hope to complete the extra challenges in future and will add them to this page.

 Items to Improve:
 * Tweak image sizing on planet cards so cards are all of equal height